arpa2/funnel-tunnel/doc/design/hooks.md

 Additional options that may also exist to override header files, replace symbols in linker prescriptions, and many other naughty tricks.

+When dæmon code like SOCKS5 already exists, it may be possible to construct a library whose initialisation code sets up such a dæmon over a UNIX domain socket, and overrules á la SOCKS5 to forward the socket API to this UNIX domain socket.
+The dæmon may or may not run in a separate process;
+but in any case it will run with the same privileges as the library that started it, and so with the same privileges as the user starting the program.

 Convincing Applications to be Confined by the Tunnel Tunnel
 -----------------------------------------------------------